gutocz/gutocz/README.md

 gutocz/gutocz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+# Some cool projects that i worked on here ⬇